 - Press the STOP key.
-A confirmation window opens.
-On models with the computation option, the confirmation window displays the following choices: [Mem + Math] (terminate acquisition and all computations), [Memory] (terminate acquisition), and [Cancel]. - Select [Yes] ([Mem + Math] or [Memory] for models with the computation function) using the arrow keys and press the DISP/ENTER key to stop the data acquisition.
+A confirmation window opens. - On models with the computation option, the confirmation window displays the following choices: [Mem + Math] (terminate acquisition and all computations), [Memory] (terminate acquisition), and [Cancel]. - For models with the batch function (/BT1 option) that has the batch function enabled (see section 10.13), the batch information is also displayed. - Select [Yes] ([Mem + Math] or [Memory] for models with the computation function) using the arrow keys and press the DISP/ENTER key to stop the data acquisition.
 The icon in the status display section changes to a stop icon.